Edward John Dent: 1830–1840: Arnold & Dent

 In 1830, Dent learned of an opening available for a skilled craftsman in the firm of John Roger Arnold of 84 Strand.
 But instead of becoming an employee of the firm, Dent became a partner.
 The partnership was signed on 30 September 1830.
 The partnership suited both men.
 Arnold, who was 61 at the time, could still have a say in the running of the business, and could now have time to spend on his hobby, which was inventing new mechanisms of all kinds.
 Dent, aged 40, was in a position to advertise his ability as a technician and to use his great business sense to put his firm on to a really sound footing.

 To draw attention to the firm, now known as 'Arnold & Dent', Dent arranged advertisements in The Nautical Magazine.
 Dent also sent the results of their experiments to the editor so that they would be published in this magazine.
 One of the first notices – published in May, 1832 – read:

-Messrs.
-Arnold and Dent have just completed another of those beautiful specimens of art, in the shape of a pocket chronometer, showing at once both mean time and sidereal time.
-This is the fourth of these machines that has been made.

 In an article entitled Hints on Chronometers appearing in Nautical Magazine and dated February 1833, Dent reveals that chronometer No. 633 was sent with 21 other chronometers to Captain FitzRoy on board HMS Beagle in 1831.
 In fact, several of these chronometers were by Arnold and Dent.
 A naturalist on this, the second voyage of HMS Beagle, was Charles Darwin.
 Indeed, Darwin's observations on that voyage led to the publication of his ground-breaking book On the Origin of Species.

 The last two years of the partnership between Arnold & Dent were unhappy ones.
 Dent's hopes of taking over the business were frustrated, and as a result, he became exasperated.
 Perhaps understandable when Dent possessed an almost fanatical determination to become the best chronometer maker in the world.

 And so on 30 September 1840, the partnership of Arnold and Dent came to an end.